syncfusion-content/maui-docs/MAUI/Calendar/events.md

 ## Tapped

-A [Tapped] event is triggered, each time a calendar view is tapped.
+A [Tapped](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html#Syncfusion_Maui_Calendar_SfCalendar_Tapped) event is triggered, each time a calendar view is tapped.
 The following are the list of arguments:

 * `Sender`: This contains the `SfCalendar` object.

-* `Tapped`: The tapped action performed on a Calendar element can be found in the [CalendarTappedEventArgs], where you can see details about the tapped dates and elements.
+* `Tapped`: The tapped action performed on a Calendar element can be found in the [CalendarTappedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarTappedEventArgs.html), where you can see details about the tapped dates and elements.

-    * [Date] : Returns the selected date.
+    * [Date](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarTappedEventArgs.html#Syncfusion_Maui_Calendar_CalendarTappedEventArgs_Date) : Returns the selected date.
-    * [Element] : Returns the `Calendar` element tapped.
+    * [Element](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarTappedEventArgs.html#Syncfusion_Maui_Calendar_CalendarTappedEventArgs_Element) : Returns the `Calendar` element tapped.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}